 Entering her final year at Queen's University in Kingston, Ontario, Claire Sargeant is a student majoring in psychology.
+For the past three summers, Claire has been working in the Communications Department at Shepell·fgi.
 During the school year, she is actively involved with Queen's Health Outreach, a student-run NGO that promotes international health initiatives.
 Claire also enjoys working with kids and is a long-time volunteer at Camp Oochigeas, a camp for children affected by cancer.
 When she graduates, Claire hopes to balance her love of travel and working with kids to promote positive physical and mental health.